 - IT must evolve into a self-service platform for business users with reusable data assets to accelerate digital transformation, improve agility, empower faster innovation, and increase the speed of solutions delivery without IT intervention.

 - IT and line of business leaders and users need to partner to ensure business priorities and IT investments are aligned and mutually supportive of overall business goals.

 - Use Application Program Interfaces (APIs) to access and open the data you’re already collecting, and deliver reusable assets that accelerate digital transformation and revenue growth

-The bottom line is that enterprise must rise to meet new and evolving standards, customer expectations, and unified data exchanges.
+The bottom line is that enterprises must rise to meet new and evolving standards, customer expectations, and unified data exchanges.
 And that happens through API connectivity—for both on-premise and cloud-based apps and systems.

-With MuleSoft, developers can connect applications together quickly and easily for data exchange, and loose coupling of enterprise applications or systems.
+With a MuleSoft API implementation, developers can connect applications together quickly and easily for data exchange, and loose coupling of enterprise applications or systems.
 They can re-architect your organization’s IT infrastructure from legacy systems, proprietary platforms, and custom integration code to create business agility.

 To be transparent, XTIVIA is a long-time partner with MuleSoft, a leading provider of a widely used hybrid integration platform for connecting SaaS and enterprise applications.
 We have 100+ MuleSoft certifications amongst our developers.
-We help our customers succeed with new MuleSoft implementations as well as remedy failing projects that got started and need technical intervention for course correction.
+Our developers help our customers succeed with new MuleSoft implementations.
+We also remedy failing projects that got started and need technical intervention for course correction.

-Essentially, by ensuring all your data, apps, and systems are connected with MuleSoft API connectivity, you make the most of your data, unify your communications and facilitate your organization’s digital transformation—because it’s not “if” your organization will experience it but when.
+Connect your data, apps and systems with MuleSoft API connectivity.
+You make the most of your data, unify your communications and facilitate your organization’s digital transformation.
+Because it’s not “if” your organization will experience it but when.